Become a Private Pilot

 • 10 hours undefined or ANY time in aircraft flight training (with CFI) or PIC (pilot in control)

-We will look at each of these types specifically: 10 Hours undefined or ANY time in aircraft training or PIC (pilot in control)
+10 Hours undefined or ANY time in aircraft training or PIC (pilot in control)

 This is the easiest to understand because it is ANY flight training time with a CFI or PIC (pilot in command) time you have logged.
 Any solo or dual training (with CFI) time in any category, any solo or pilot in command time as a student or sport pilot.
 Any time can be used for this 10 hours if you need it to get to 40 if you have 20 dual and 10 solo.